A Black Hole Star at Cosmic Noon: Extreme Balmer break, photospheric continuum, and broad absorption by thick winds in a Little Red Dot at z=1.7: Properties of

 The \Hbeta{} line is marginally detected.
 After undersampling the spectrum by a factor 5, a hint of a weak narrow component can be identified (Fig.~\ref{fig:Halpha_vs_cliff}), along with a tentative absorption at the same mean velocity as in \Halpha{}.
-We fit the best \Halpha{} model to the \Hbeta{} spectrum, only re-scaling it by a multiplicative factor.
+We fit the best \Halpha{} model to the \Hbeta{} spectrum, only re-scaling it by a multiplicative factor, and adding a flat continuum component.
 By doing this, we find an \Hbeta{} flux of $(47\pm 8)\times$~\unit{10^{-18}.erg.s^{-1}.cm^{-2}} ($\rm S/N \approx 6$).
 Conservatively, we obtain a Balmer decrement of $\Halpha/\Hbeta > 9.4$ (at a 3$\sigma$ confidence level), in line with the high decrements found for the LRD population \citep[e.g.,][]{Nikopoulos2025, degraaff20251,Matthee2026}.
+In Fig.~\ref{fig:hb_spectrum} we show the \Hbeta{} spectrum compared to the re-scaled \Halpha{} model.
+By matching the best-fit \Halpha{} profile with the data at the expected observed wavelength for \Hbeta{} ($\pm 5000$~\unit{km.s^{-1}}), we obtain a better agreement ($\chi^2_\nu = 1.03$, $\rm BIC=1537$) than fitting a flat continuum only ($\chi^2_\nu=1.12$, $\rm BIC=1658$) with $\rm\Delta BIC=121\gg10$, strongly favouring a detection of a broad \Hbeta{} emission line, and securing the spectroscopic redshift.
 Similarly, we fit a narrow Gaussian to \Hbeta{} with the same width and velocity as the \Halpha{} best-fit model, assuming a completely saturated absorption.
 We obtain a Balmer decrement for the narrow component of $\Halpha/\Hbeta = 5 \pm 1$, which would imply a dust extinction of $A_v = 1.9^{+2.4}_{-1.4}$ using a~\citet{cardelli1989} attenuation law, under the assumption of case B recombination.
+However, due to the low S/N of \Hbeta{} this result is only tentative, and compatible with a standard Case B value within $\sim2\sigma$.